What is homeowners insurance?

 Is home insurance tax deductible?

-Generally, no. But there are some exceptions that warrant a possible deduction, including if you have a home-based business.
+Generally, no. But some exceptions warrant a possible home insurance tax deduction, including if you have a home-based business.
 Consult a tax professional for more details.
+Properties with a home-based business might not be eligible, though some insurance carriers might accept your business if it doesn't have any foot traffic on the premises, including employees and clients.

 How long are home insurance policies in effect?